ZhaoRunning/Radio2Speech/README.md

 ## Citation

-If you find this repo useful for your research, please consider citing our paper:
+If you find this repo useful for your research, please consider citing our papers:
 ```
 @inproceedings{zhao22i_interspeech,
   title     = {Radio2Speech: High Quality Speech Recovery from Radio Frequency Signals},